 - Build a new resume from scratch

-Next, you’ll be asked to make a list of key skills relevant to your field.
+Next, you'll list key skills relevant to your field.

-After listing your resume skills, you can choose a resume template to begin with and then you’ll be taken through a step-by-step process to build your resume, starting with your contact details.
+After listing your resume skills, you'll choose a template and move through a step-by-step build, starting with your contact details.

-Overall, I appreciate this structured approach because it minimizes distractions and keeps the focus on writing your resume.
-Since Jobscan follows a similar step-by-step approach to Rezi, I found it easy to use and straightforward for entering details.
+I appreciate this structured approach, because it minimizes distractions and keeps the focus on writing.
+Since the flow mirrors Rezi's, I found it easy to use and straightforward for entering details.

 AI resume writing

-We’ll now compare how Rezi and Jobscan use AI to assist with resume writing, including their ability to generate job-specific bullet points.
+Now let's compare how Rezi and Jobscan use AI to help write a resume, including how well each one generates job-specific bullet points.

 Rezi

-The Rezi AI Bullet Point Writer feature generates resume bullet points that align with your target role.
+The Rezi AI Bullet Point Writer generates bullet points that align with your target role.

 Jobscan

-For comparison, here’s a suggestion generated by Rezi when entering just the job title:
+For comparison, here's a suggestion Rezi generated from just the job title:

-Even though Rezi provides one suggestion at a time, they tend to include examples of tangible outcomes relevant to your field.
-This approach could be especially helpful for those wanting to highlight measurable results and impact.
+Even though Rezi gives you one suggestion at a time, its bullets tend to include examples of tangible outcomes.
+That's especially useful if you want to highlight measurable results.

 AI resume summary generator